top of page

 "Not enough adjectives to describe the beauty of this place.” - Neelofar (read more reviews here)

 Tucked away on the island of Phi Phi Don, Zeavola stands out as one of the most sustainable dive resorts in Thailand.
 It has earned prestigious accolades for its commitment to eco-conscious tourism, including Travelife's coveted Gold Certification and the Green Fin label awarded by the Phuket Marine Biological Center.
-Rather than compromising the luxurious 5-star experience, Zeavola's dedication to sustainability actually enhances the resort's offerings, encouraging guests to indulge in the property's lavish amenities while simultaneously protecting the islands' precious natural treasures.
+Rather than compromising the luxurious 5-star experience, Zeavola's dedication to sustainability actually enhances the resort's offerings, encouraging guests to indulge in the property's lavish amenities while simultaneously protecting the islands' natural treasures.

 “Beautiful barefoot luxury resort in lush jungle surroundings with a stunning beach outlook.” - Emma (read more reviews here)